Skip to content

 Deuel Cabin

 Deuel Cabin is the oldest building on the greater Temple Square campus.
 It was a log home built by settlers in 1847 and is one of just two surviving homes built by Latter-day Saint pioneers.
-If you’re feeling nostalgic for a simpler time, you may want to admire the log work of Deuel Cabin.
 Typically you can go inside for a closer look –– however, it is currently closed for renovations.

 Brigham Young Family Cemetery

-If you’re looking to honor Brigham Young or the pioneers who lost their lives on the long trek from Nauvoo, Illinois, to Salt Lake City, head over to the Brigham Young Family Cemetery.
-The burial sites of Brigham Young, his wives and his children can be found here.
+The burial sites of Brigham Young, his wives and his children can be found in the Brigham Young Family Cemetery.
 Plus, the park features a statue that honors the 6,000 Latter-day Saint pioneers who passed while crossing the Western Plains of the United States to reach Utah.

 Pavilions